-Refer to "Instrument Cluster Display" in "Getting To Know Your Instrument Panel" for further information.
+Refer to "Vehicle Security Alarm" in this chapter for further information.

 Using The Panic Alarm

 To turn the Panic Alarm feature on or off, push the Panic button on the key fob.
 When the Panic Alarm is activated, the turn signals will flash, the horn will pulse on and off, and the interior lights will turn on.